Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 Why this works: Team features and multi-user pricing become essential.
 The collaboration capabilities justify the higher investment.

-Getting Started: Your First Week with AI Course Tools
+Step-by-Step: Your First Week with AI Course Tools

 Days 1-2: Planning Phase